 - Have lots of available credit already.
-Too much credit (like store or credit cards) can affect your credit score – even if you aren’t using it.
+Too much credit (like credit cards, store cards or a large overdraft ) can affect your credit score, even if you aren’t using it.

 How to check your credit file

 You have a legal right to see what information is held on your credit file.
-There are several websites that offer you access to your credit file in return for an upfront payment, or alternatively you can contact one or all of the main credit references and ask for a copy of your file.
+There are several websites that offer you access to your credit file in return for an upfront payment of around £2.
+Alternatively you can contact one or all of the main credit references and ask for a copy of your file.
 Full details of how to do this can be found on their individual websites

-It’s often worth contacting all three of the main agencies for details of your credit file as it is possible that they may have different information.
+It’s often worth contacting all three of the main agencies for details of your credit file as it’s possible that they may have different information from each other.

 Understanding your credit report

-When you read your credit report, you’ll see a few different pieces of information about you and your financial dealings.
-The first section of your credit report includes things like your name, address and date of birth, as well as details of any other names you might be known by and previous addresses you’ve lived at within the last six years.
+The first section of your credit report includes your personal details, such as your name, address and date of birth, as well as details of any other names you might be known by and previous addresses you’ve lived at within the last six years.
 This section of your credit report also provides information about any financial links you might have with other people, such as a partner.

 Your credit report also shows whether or not you’re registered to vote in the UK.
 This is important as being on the electoral roll means that lenders (and any other company that needs to check your credit report) can confirm your name and address, and verify that you are who you say you are when you make an application.

-On your credit report, you’ll find information about credit accounts that you have (and have had in the past), and whether you’ve made repayments on time and in full.
+You’ll also find information about credit accounts that you have (and have had in the past), and whether you’ve made repayments on time and in full.
 If you’ve missed any payments, these will leave a mark on your credit report.
-County court judgements (CCJs), bankruptcies and individual voluntary arrangements will also stay on your credit report for a number of years.
+CCJs, bankruptcies and individual voluntary arrangements (IVAs) will also stay on your credit report for a number of years.

 Buy to Let